 The Polar M600 is instantly familiar to anyone who has used a wrist-mounted fitness tracker before.
 The shape of the M600 echoes the likes of the Fitbit Surge, with a small square screen encased in the device's band, and shaped to wrap around a wrist comfortably.

-Polar M400 GPS Watch With Heart Rate Monitor from DWI (Digital World International)
+Buy the Polar M600 GPS Watch With Heart Rate Monitor from Amazon AU

 You can follow your daily activity, calories burned and amount of steps taken.
 You can also use the Polar Flow web service and the downloadable mobile app to plan, sync, and share your training.View details